Juke0406/OnTheWay/bot/README.md

 # OnTheWay Telegram Bot

-A Telegram bot for facilitating deliveries and requests.
+A Telegram bot for facilitating peer-to-peer deliveries and requests.
 Users can create delivery requests, accept delivery jobs, track status, and communicate with each other through the bot.

-## Features
+## 🌟 Features

-- 🤖 Bot setup with Telegram Bot API
+- 🤖 Telegram Bot API integration
-- 📋 Handle /start, /newrequest, /available, /accept, /status commands
+- 📋 Command handling for delivery requests and management
-- 💬 Message parsing with Google's Gemini AI integration
+- 💬 Natural language processing with Google's Gemini AI
 - 📝 Multi-turn conversation for form filling
-- 📍 Live location sharing
+- 📍 Live location sharing and tracking
-- 🔔 Notifications for matched listings
+- 🔔 Real-time notifications for matched listings
-- 💲 Bidding UI with inline buttons
+- 💲 Bidding system with inline buttons
-- 🔑 OTP exchange & submission
+- 🔑 OTP exchange & verification for secure handoffs
-- ⭐ Confirmation and review prompts
+- ⭐ Rating and review system
+- 💰 Mock wallet system for simulating payments

+## 📋 Prerequisites

+- Node.js 18.x or higher
+- MongoDB database
+- Telegram Bot Token (from BotFather)
+- Google Gemini API Key (optional, for NLP features)
+- Google Maps API Key (for location services)

-## Setup Instructions
+## 🚀 Setup Instructions

 ### 1. Create a Telegram Bot